subnetspider/freebsd-nextcloud-server/_posts/2023-03-24-nextcloud-25-on-freebsd.md

 **Insert the Nginx configuration**

-(I copied and modified the nginx configuration from Nexcloud's Adnmin guide and put in some lines from my TrueNAS CORE Nextcloud jail):
+(I copied and modified the nginx configuration from Nexcloud's Admin guide and put in some lines from my TrueNAS CORE Nextcloud jail, this still needs to be optimized.)

 ```shell
 sudo mv /usr/local/etc/nginx/nginx.conf /usr/local/etc/nginx/nginx.conf.orig